 Gus feels very fortunate to have been doing what he enjoys the most for the past twenty years—creating and presenting food in new and inventive ways.
 Starting in 2009 he has been on an incredible journey in the Northwest.

 He began at Cave B, a vineyard and resort in eastern Washington.
 Then moved on to Poppy located in Capitol Hill.
 Since 2012, he has had the pleasure to be employed at the iconic Ray’s Boathouse.
 Each restaurant in his Northwest journey has provided the opportunity and blessing to collaborate with great chefs such as Chef Joe Richie, Chef Jerry Traunfeld and of course Chef Paul Duncan whom he currently works with.

 Ray’s Boathouse has allowed him to express his own work in a creative manner.
-He worked his way into the Boathouse Sous Chef position before moving to his current position—Sous Chef of Banquets.
-This change allowed him to experiment and execute new ideas and recipes which has allowed him to thrive.
+He worked his way into the Boathouse Sous Chef position before being promoted to Sous Chef of Banquets and now to Executive Sous Chef.
 He is extremely honored to be at a restaurant that supports his creativity and is very excited for what the future holds.
 Siempre hacia Adelante!